What is Zero Waste?

 You won’t find a shred of plastic at The Soap Dispensary on 3718 Main St. The shop, which opened in 2011 carrying bulk cleaning supplies and kitchen wares, recently unveiled it’s expansion into a wide range of lifestyle goods and bulk groceries.
 Bring your own reusable shopping bags and containers, and stock up on local, organic and fair-trade products.

-Opening in early 2018, Nada will join The Soap Dispensary as Vancouver’s second permanent zero waste retailer.
+Opened in 2018, Nada joins The Soap Dispensary as Vancouver’s second permanent zero waste retailer.
 As the name suggests, they are decreasing waste by carrying food in bulk, without any packaging or frills.
 Buy as little or as much as you need from their selection of responsibly sourced package-free foods, from right here in Vancouver and the lower mainland.

 Bulk Barn has two locations just outside of Vancouver, in Richmond and New Westminster.
 They proudly call themselves a Zero Waste shopping experience.
 You are encouraged to bring your own reusable containers to fill with product (they do not accept any plastic) or use their own jars.
 Bulk Barn feels like a traditional grocery store, and carry everything in bulk form from baking ingredients to pet food, vitamins, and snacks.
 Ask anyone who is eco-conscious where they shop, and they will point you towards this trailblazing brand.